nqwabuko/jekyll-now/about.md

 ### More Information

-I'm a chemistry graduate wanting to learn more about __Git__ and the coding world and connect it with my curiosity in electronics and green energy and a recent addition, electric vehicles.
+I am chemistry graduate who is learning to blog and develop as a technologist and general evnvironmental/eco person.
+I hope to write on topics such as hobby electronics, simple IT things like moving from Mac to Fedora, lacto vegetarian recipes and hopefully more.
+I want to learn more about __Git__ and the coding world and connect it with my curiosity in electronics and green energy and a recent addition, electric vehicles.

 ### Contact me